sara-nl/griddocs/source/Pages/General/national_grid.rst

 About
 =====

-The Grid consists of a large number of various clusters which are distributed all over the Netherlands and even abroad.
-SURFsara offers Grid services in cooperation with ``Nikhef`` and ``RUG-CIT``.
-All together form the **Dutch National Grid Initiative** (NGI_NL) offered to scientists affiliated with Dutch universities and institutes.
+The Grid in general consists of a large number and variety of clusters which are distributed all over the Netherlands and abroad.
+Grid infrastructures in European member states are organised by means of their own **National Grid Initiatives** (NGIs).
+SURFsara offers Grid services in collaboration with ``Nikhef`` and ``RUG-CIT``, and together we form the **Dutch National Grid Initiative** (NGI_NL).

+The Dutch National Grid Initiative provides the Grid infrastructure to scientists affiliated with Dutch universities and other research institutes, and to international research projects that have established agreements with us.

-The Grid can be used for a variety of purposes, however a single grid can be dedicated for a specific purpose.
-As for example our `Dutch Grid`_ infrastructure, which consists of a small number of tightly interconnected clusters, operated in a collaboration between SUFRsara, NIKHEF and RUG-CIT, is very potent in enabling ``high-throughput`` processing of ``large datasets`` in a minimum amount of time.
+Grid technology can be used for a variety of purposes and application types, however a subset of the worldwide Grid infrastructure can be dedicated for a specific purpose.
+For example our `Dutch Grid`_ infrastructure, which consists of a small number of tightly interconnected clusters, operated under the umbrella of NGI_NL, is very potent in enabling ``high-throughput processing of large datasets`` in a minimum amount of time.

 =====================
 National and European
 =====================

-The Dutch portion of the Grid is connected to `EGI`_, the European Grid Initiative.
-This allows Grid users in the Netherlands and abroad easy access to one another's resources.
-EGI also supplies central monitoring and ensures the homogeneity of participating clusters.
+The Dutch National Grid Infrastructure is connected to `EGI`_, the European Grid Initiative, which allows Grid users in the Netherlands and abroad easy access to one another's resources.
+EGI also supplies central monitoring and security and ensures smooth interoperability of all connected clusters.